vrthra/hadb/pgsql-cluster/README.md

 # ./start-agent.sh
 > wait for it to finish catalog run, then ^c.
 # tail -f /opt/puppet/var/lib/pgsql/9.2/data/pg_log/*.log
+> You can check the progress of this at the master log console.
-> take a new window, and swithc to pgsql user (use pg command) ^b c
+> take a new window, and switch to pgsql user (use pg command) ^b c
 # pg
 |